Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/Evaluation/HarmonieTestbed.md

 # The HARMONIE testbed

 The HARMONIE testbed provides a facility to run a number of well defined test cases using the existing script environment in HARMONIE.
-The ALADIN testbed, [mitraillette] (../../HarmonieSystemDocumentation/Evaluation/Mitraillette.md) runs test on the hart of the model, the dynamical core.
+The ALADIN testbed, [mitraillette](../../HarmonieSystemDocumentation/Evaluation/Mitraillette.md) runs test on the hart of the model, the dynamical core.
 The HARMONIE testbed tests the full script system as it is supposed to be used.

 ## Defining the configurations